The Cultures of Tourism along Alexandria’s Waterfront:

 Sponsored by the American Folklife Center, Library of Congress,

 and the Folklore Studies Program,

 This intensive course will offer hands-on ethnographic training for beginners in the documentation of local cultural resources, the preservation of documentary materials, and the public presentation of cultural heritage.
 Instruction will cover such areas as research ethics, preliminary research, interviewing and sound recording techniques, ethnographic observation, and field note writing.
 Training will also be provided on the archival organization of documentary materials gathered in the field and the use of documentary materials for exhibitions and other public presentations.
 Course instruction will include lectures, hand-on workshops, discussions, and supervised team-based fieldwork with a carefully selected cultural community.

-Study Community: The Arlington National Cemetery
+Study Community: The Alexandria Waterfront

 Who should apply?

 The field school is designed for adults who have a strong interest in ethnographic documentation but little previous training or experience in this area.
 Preference will be given to persons who are in a position to utilize newly learned skills upon returning to their home communities.
 School teachers, museum curators, local historians, leaders of cultural groups and foundations, librarians, community organizers and activists, and undergraduate and graduate students are among those who have benefited from the Center’s previous field schools.